-14 October 2020, 20:00
+14 October, 20:00 CEST

 The Hmm ON facial recognition

-The Hmm on …
+The Hmm ON …

 We’re using face filters to make ourselves prettier, track our daily steps on our iPhones, and rely on Google Maps to find our destination.
 But what exactly is the impact of these technologies?
 With The Hmm on …, hosted by Felix Meritis in Amsterdam, we reflect on these playful, serious, and sometimes disturbing developments in internet culture.